 I am delighted to announce that Col. Robert Sprague, USMC (Ret.) will join the AFA community as our new Commandant/Dean of Students starting next week.
 Read the story to learn more about Col. Sprague.

 We are also happy to welcome aboard our new Senior Naval Science Instructor, CDR.
 David Byrd, USN (Ret.).
-Commander Byrd joins AFA with a long history of senior leadership experience including 35 years in the United States Navy, most recently leading multiple teams and serving as senior advisor to military leadership working on multi-million dollar projects at MacDill AFB.
+Commander Byrd joins AFA with a long history of senior leadership experience including 35 years in the United States Navy, most recently leading multiple teams and serving as senior advisor to best boarding school leadership working on multi-million dollar projects at MacDill AFB.

 Commander Byrd holds an M.A. in National Security & Strategic Studies from the Naval War College, an M.B.A. from Jacksonville University, and a B.A. in Business Administration from the University of North Florida.
 We look forward to his application of first-class leadership skills and experience in our globally recognized Naval Science curriculum.
 We are very very lucky to have Commander Byrd join our faculty, he will be an outstanding addition to the team.

 I would like to take a moment to thank Mark Buzby, RADM, USN (Ret), David Arms, CAPT, USN (Ret), and Garrett Gummer, CAPT, USN (Ret) for their guidance and advice through the hiring process.
-Serving as an advisory board, their all-important military experience and Farragut alumni status has been invaluable throughout.
+Serving as an advisory board, their all-important best boarding school experience and Farragut alumni status has been invaluable throughout.
 I look forward to updating you very soon on our final appointment.